 7 Security Mistakes Organizations Make When Adopting Cloud

-The COVID-19 pandemic is forcing businesses to tackle a variety of sudden technical and organizational challenges.
-Some of you may need to scale up your remote working capability, others may need to address demand spikes on critical applications.
-Some may even need to pivot your entire business.
+The COVID-19 pandemic has forced many businesses to tackle a variety of sudden technical and organizational challenges.
+Some may need to scale up their remote working capability, others may need to address demand spikes on critical applications.
+Some may even need to pivot their entire business.

-The use of public Cloud may well provide the capability to rapidly address these challenges, to help you extend your current operational environment in a hybrid model or create an entirely new footprint within the Cloud.
-While there certainly are benefits to accelerating your move to the Cloud at this critical point, there are also many risks to be aware of.
+The use of public Cloud may well provide the capability to rapidly address these challenges, to help them extend their current operational environment in a hybrid model or create an entirely new footprint within the Cloud.
+While there certainly are benefits associated with an accelerated move to the Cloud at this critical point, there are also many risks to be aware of.